How To Request Your Medical Records

 SHARE THIS ARTICLE

-Under HIPAA, the federal law regarding medical information storage and access, you can request copies of your full medical records from all of your healthcare providers.
-This can be done in person or by written request; it may be possible to do so over the phone, depending on whether your healthcare provider feels that an appropriate level of proof of identity can be provided in this way.
+Under HIPAA, the federal law regarding medical information storage and access, you can request copies of your full medical records from all your healthcare providers.
+This can be done in person or by written request.
+It may be possible to do so over the phone, depending on whether your healthcare provider feels that is an appropriate level of proof of identity.

 - Your name, including your maiden name (if applicable)

 - Social Security number

 - Address and phone number